alexbfree/thesis/src/chapter-7.md

 | This highlights a common issue that occurs with data access requests, as highlighted in [5.4.3.2](#5.4.3.2) - there is ambiguity over whether providers should identify data in a machine-readable way (useful for programming), or in a human-readable way (to optimise understanding).
 In my case, I needed both.
 I e-mailed Spotify back and was provided with an alternative fileset which contained only Spotify Track URIs, such as `spotify:track:5CKqyYTZqp6Nb4b3kJjUL5`.
 These met the programmer need to uniquely identify the track, but not the human need - I had no idea which artist or track each of these URIs corresponded to, as there was no human-readable text accompanying each entry.
 So, I e-mailed Spotify back, making the case that my GDPR rights had not been fully satisfied, because I needed _for each play history entry_, both machine-readable ID and human-readable track title and artist name.
 I sent Spotify over 30 e-mails on this matter between October 2020 and May 2021.
 There is little continuity of conversation between support agents, and hard to be escalated to the correct staff with the technical or legal expertise to assist with such nuanced questions.
 However, by persistently and politely repeating my questions and not accepting No for an answer, I was able to achieve a notable outcome, Spotify **changed the format of their data returns**, not just for me but  **for all future customers**.
 Now, each item in the playback history data you get back from Spotify, every item includes textual track and artist details AND a Spotify track URI.
 The data can now be understood by both human and machine.
 The likely interpretation here is that I successfully able to persuade their Data Protection Officers (who handle GDPR requests) the importance of returning data that is both machine-readable and human-understandable.
 Perhaps they also recognised the amount of work they had invested in supporting my query, and wanted to **avoid having to do such work ever again** should I or any other customer make the same request in future.
 This was a tiny impact, but a lasting one, and it shows that the discovery-driven activism / civic hacking approach can have an effect in improving HDR with a target organisation. |
 | A larger scale example of individuals forcing giant corporations to change is seen in the case of Facebook.
 In the early 2010s, Austrian lawyer Max Schrems began to pressure Facebook to disclose more personal data to their users.
 He created a tool to enable people to make their own data access requests, which over 40,000 people used.
 Faced with an overwhelming volume of work and massive liability of future data access requests, Facebook was forced to launch the self-service 'Download Your Information' (DYI) download tool, increasing transparency for all Facebook users worldwide [@solon2012].
 Facebook was forced to increase its transparency further when Paul-Olivier Dehaye (now CEO of Hestia.ai [[7.1.1](#7.1.1)]) made a GDPR request (later backed by legal action) to force Facebook to disclose more information about which advertisers Facebook had enabled to target him using the Facebook Custom Audiences feature.
 Apparently in order to avoid being embarrassed in court, Facebook updated DYI so that your downloaded information includes a list of advertisers who have added you to a Custom Audience [@dehaye2017].
 Dehaye and Schrems both continue to act as HDR reformers and civic hackers following the discovery-driven activism approach, through their organisations Hestia.ai [[7.1.1](#7.1.1)] and privacy rights organisation noyb.eu ('none of your business') [@schrems2017] respectively. |

-Facebook's DYI tool, mentioned in the insight above, represents another powerful tool in the arsenal of the activist HDR reformer.
+Facebook's DYI tool, mentioned in the insight above, represents a useful class of tool in the arsenal of the activist HDR reformer.
 Along with Google Takeout, it is one of number of **_'data download portals'_** that allow users to download their own data.
 Since GDPR's introduction in 2018, an increasing number of large online platforms including Facebook, Google, Apple, Netflix, Twitter, Spotify, Uber, Instagram and Strava, faced with the need to reduce the cost impact of GDPR request handling for their large userbases, have developed and augmented online self-service portals available where users can download a copy of their personal data.
-This has some advantages over Subject Access Requests in that data can usually be obtained within minutes or hours rather than taking up to 30 days, but have some disadvantages in that the data returned is a voluntary offering by the company, that may not cover the data that the individual is seeking and does not provide any ability to ask follow-up questions.
+This has some advantages over Subject Access Requests in that data can usually be obtained within minutes or hours rather than taking up to 30 days, but has some disadvantages in that the data returned is a voluntary offering by the company, that may not cover the data that the individual is seeking and does not provide any ability to ask follow-up questions.
 This technique was sometimes used as a fallback means to obtain data in Case Study Two, and was used more strategically in the digipower project, where its merits and limitations are discussed [[7.1.1](#7.1.1); @bowyer2022hestia]

 Both access requests and download portals rely on the organisation in question to be transparent, accurate and thorough in their provision of information, but an alternative technique of **_data flow auditing_** allows individuals to investigate and collect data on the _actual_ behaviour of a target organisation.
 This was used effectively in the digipower project [[7.1.1](#7.1.1)].
 Using an Android app called TrackerControl [@kollnig2021], a service provider's app can be monitored while the user is using it normally, to see which servers or domains that app is contacting (and one can imply, exchanging data with).
 Apple has recently introduced an equivalent function on iOS known as App Activity Reports [@apple2022appPrivacy], providing iPhone users with the same ability as part of the phone's operating system.
 This has limitations in that the content of the data exchanges is not known, but can serve as a valuable tool to verify claims made in privacy policies or GDPR responses, and also as a means to _generate questions_ for further investigation, for example by identifying third parties such as data brokers which the target organisation may be sharing personal data with.
 This technique is described further in [@bowyer2022hestia], along with a comparison of the different techniques of data flow auditing, data download portals and data access requests.